Guess who said this:

 “The Set Aside Prayer”

-Please set aside everything I know and everything I think I know for an open mind and a new experience
+Thank you for setting aside everything I know and everything I think I know for an open mind and a new experience

-Please show me what is genuinely helpful.
+Thank you for showing me what is genuinely helpful.

-Please, show me the truth.
+Thank you for showing me the truth.

 and thank you for removing the blocks in me to you, others and my joy.